 Little Time-Off: 82% of providers said flexible work hours would help alleviate burnout, and 72% said increased time off would help significantly.
 Yet only 29% were given more flexible hours, and only 11% have seen an increase in paid time-off.3 This inability of staff and management to compromise leads to toxic work environments where employees feel undervalued, leading many to start exploring other career options.

 Note-Taking/Patient Interaction: Generally speaking, people go into healthcare to help others, not stare at a computer screen.
 Providers often feel they spend more time on their electronic health record (EHR) than they do with their patients.
 According to a 2019 report, 74% say they spend at least 10 hours a week on administrative tasks alone, with 36% saying they spend more than 20 hours a week.4 If your EHR is not user-friendly, expect frustrated clinicians, and low employee satisfaction leads to staff turnover.
-If your organization wants to replace its system, we know where you can start your search!
+If your organization wants to replace its system, you can start your search with our care management platform for behavioral health, acute, and post-acute care providers.

 Job Pressure/Hectic Work Environment: Sometimes, people outside of healthcare look at a doctor’s salary and think about how great a job it must be.
 What they do not realize is how heavy that lab coat can feel.
 This amount of pressure can take a toll on clinicians, both physically and mentally.
 Day in and day out, doctors and other healthcare practitioners are responsible for human lives, where one mistake could lead to disaster.